hgt8/RuntimeAssignment/README.md

 I have created a simple REST API that includes basic functionality such as Get Policy, Update Policy and more.
 I have tried to keep it simple, reading from a configuration file and also used an interface in case we want to replace PostgreSQL tomorrow for something else.

-I also added a WebSocket endpoint (running on ws://localhost:8088/ws) to notify connected clients (enforcers) which can be tested by adding "WebSocket Test Client" from the Chrome extension store, and running the relevant postman call.
+I also added a WebSocket endpoint (running on ws://localhost:8088/ws) to notify connected clients (enforcers), which can be tested by adding "WebSocket Test Client" from the Chrome extension store, and running the relevant postman calls (either Create or Update).

 Regarding the Bonus Challenge, I would have either implemented a solution that can consist of another (indexed) column that inclueds a version of that policy: could be an md5 consisting of the whole json body, or a Unix Timestamp.
 Then keep a map of an id and version, and querying the db myself in some interval.